Official Firefox rebrand

 We do Brand Personality.

 Based on the definition from Wikipedia, "Strategy is a general plan to achieve one or more long-term or overall goals under conditions of uncertainty."
-This means that the company must have a clear goal, i.e., the point it wants to come to.
-After that, research is done, and hypotheses are built about ways to achieve the goal.
-This affects business processes, sales, marketing, etc. We don't do that.
+Meaning that the company must have a clear goal and after the research is done, hypotheses are built, one will get the roadmap to achieving that goal.
+This affects business processes, sales, marketing, and other operations.
+We don't do that.

-Unlike, our service aims not to describe how to achieve the goal but at identifying the brand personality and fundamental principles in behavior, appearance, and decision-making logic.
-Regardless of the company's further goals, the principles laid down will help the whole team act in sync and form a uniform brand image in the eyes of consumers.
-Brand Personality helps to shape people's opinions about its product, service, or mission.
-Our approach is based on the scientific research of Carl Jung, Joseph Campbell, Margaret Mark, and has brand archetypes as a core of the system.
-While archetypes are a collectively-inherited unconscious idea, the pattern of thought, image, etc., that is universally present in individual psyches, and has a concept of collective unconsciousness.
+Brand Personality helps to shape people's opinions about their product, service, or mission.
+Our approach is based on scientific research and has brand archetypes as a core of the system.
+While archetypes are a collectively-inherited unconscious idea, the pattern of thought, image, etc., that is universally present in individual psyches and has a concept of collective unconsciousness.

-We always start with understanding a product and company.
-We invite the client's team to complete a questionnaire to determine the archetype, core values , and brand perception from within the company.
+We start with understanding and gaining a deep insight into your product and your company.
+We invite the client's team to complete a questionnaire to determine the archetype, core values, and brand perception from within the company.

-To deepen our understanding of the brand archetype, we ask the client to conduct a small workshop within your team.
-You will have to complete 4 easy exercises and come to a common decision on several key questions for branding.
+To deepen our understanding of the brand archetype, we ask the client to conduct a small workshop within their team.
+You will have to complete 4 easy exercises and come up with a common decision on several key questions for branding.

-At this stage, we conduct an audit of the existing visual identity of the product/company, analyze competitors, and do a comparative analysis.
-Competitor analysis includes analysis of the brand position, mission, brand promise, brand values, and analysis of competitors' verbal and visual identity.
+At this stage, we conduct an audit for the existing visual identity of the product/company, analyze their competitors, and do a comparative analysis.
+The second task includes analysis of the brand position, mission, brand promise, brand values, and analysis of competitors' verbal and visual identity.
 The primary archetype is identified for each competitor.
-The study of competitors allows you to identify practical solutions for brand differentiation among competitors.
+With all this information, you’ll be able to identify practical solutions for brand differentiation among competitors.

-Based on the previous steps' information, we hypothesize the applicable brand archetype, appropriate brand positioning, character, and attributes.
+Based on the previous steps' information, we conjecture the applicable brand archetype, appropriate brand positioning, character, and attributes.

 This stage is all about brand personality.
-It helps to understand how your brand will look, speak, and act.
+It helps the client to understand how their brand will look, speak, and act.
 The document includes brand archetype, brand positioning, brand values, brand promise, сharacter, visual brand expression, tone and voice, attributes.
 This stage helps to build a foundation for future brand identity.